 Dean, College of Agriculture & Natural Resources, Michigan State University

-Greg Jozwiak is Corporate Vice President of Integrated Supply Chain for Dow.
-During his 31-year career with Dow, Greg has business experience in the packaging, automotive and building & construction industries with product and application knowledge across plastics, elastomers, adhesives and insulation materials.
+Greg Jozwiak is corporate vice president of Integrated Supply Chain for Dow.
+During his 31-year career with Dow, Greg has business experience in the packaging, automotive and building and construction industries with product and application knowledge across plastics, elastomers, adhesives and insulation materials.
 He also has functional experience in supply chain, purchasing, shared services, and customer service.
-Greg has a passion for creating an inclusive & diverse workplace across his global organization, finding more sustainable solutions based on optimizing supply chains and modernizing the customer and employee experience through digitalization.
+Greg has a passion for creating an inclusive and diverse workplace across his global organization, finding more sustainable solutions based on optimizing supply chains and modernizing the customer and employee experience through digitalization.

 He serves on the national board of directors and executive committee for Keep America Beautiful in addition to several company initiatives that support STEM education and community welfare.
 Greg earned a Bachelor of Science degree in Packaging Engineering from Michigan State University and certification of executive global leadership from the American Graduate School of International Management.
 Greg is married with two children and his spare time is spent enjoying family, fitness, sports, outdoors, travel, and cars.